markkeybuilds/changelogs/flos/README.md

 ### Clean flash
 - Reboot to recovery
 - wipe system (if you are using vanilla builds with gapps)
+- Flash latest firmware based on your region
 - Flash ROM
 - Flash [GApps](https://sourceforge.net/projects/nikgapps/files/Releases/NikGapps-R/18-Oct-2021/) (optional if using vanilla build)
 - Format DATA (make sure to backup important files first)